jximenes/jx-chat/README.md

-# AngularJS and Node.js text chat using sockjs
+# AngularJS and Node.js Chat using sockjs

 ### Dependencies